 Changes to eating and drinking performance occur as someone grows as a result of physical development and experience.
-This current version of EDACS describes the eating and drinking abilities of children with cerebral palsy from the age of 3 years.
+EDACS describes the eating and drinking abilities of children with cerebral palsy in two age bands: from age 18 months to 3 years and from 3 years to adulthood.